tasm-io/tasm/functional_spec/functional_spec.md

 #### Description

-Users shall be able to upload a file containing tasm code to the application through an upload section on the user interface.
+Users shall be able to upload a file containing TASM code to the application through an upload section on the user interface.
 This code shall then be displayed in the text display area.
 The uploaded code shall be usable by

 #### Criticality